Table of Contents

 You might also see a pass (+) or a neutral (?), but these quantifiers are rare because they tend to be less secure.

-This SPF TXT record example shows how to combine those components:
+This TXT SPF record example shows how to combine those components:

 First, make a list of all the mail servers and IP addresses your organization uses to send emails on behalf of your brand.
 This list may include: